ooooooowe/git-add--interactive/README.md

 # Git Add Interactive (Go Implementation)

-A Go port of Git's interactive add functionality, providing the same interface as `git add -i` and `git add -p`.
+A Go port of Git's interactive add functionality, providing the same interface as `git add -i` and `git add -p`, with a few enhancements.

 ## Features